 Santa Fe is a mecca for shoppers.
 Whether you are decorating your home in Southwest decor or are looking for that special piece of Indian jewelry, Santa Fe will have what you are looking for.
 We provide you with suggestions for a great Santa Fe shopping experience.
 Some of our selections are internationally known and others are will totally surprise you.
 Let's get ready to shop 'til we drop in Santa Fe, New Mexico.

 Ortega's on the Plaza

 If you want to go to a place that has hand-selected the best jewelry from the best Native American artisans try Ortega's on the Plaza.
 Located right on the corner of W. San Francisco and Lincoln, Ortega's is a good place to go if you want to ensure that your purchase is authentic and that you have the choice of the most noteworthy and creative artisans.
 You'll find amazing jewelry, masks, pottery and rugs.
-Of course you will pay dearly for all this hand-selection of pieces, but if money is not an issue, I'd recommend heading for Ortega's.
+Of course, you will pay dearly for all this hand-selection of pieces, but if money is not an issue, we recommend heading for Ortega's.

 Rainbow Man, on 107 E. Palace, has a unique collection of Edward S. Curtis photography.
 These historic prints are worth a stop.
 The shop has long been a trusted source for Native American and Hispanic art and gifts.

 Andrea Fisher Fine Pottery